-Base pension: Annual federal subsidies cover about 19.55% of the cost of old-age and survivors benefits and 37.7% of the cost of disability benefits.
-(A portion of revenues from the value-added tax and the taxable profits of casinos is allocated to old-age benefits.)
+Base pension: Annual federal subsidies cover 19.55% of the cost of old-age and survivors benefits and 37.7% of the cost of disability benefits.
+(A portion of revenues from the value added tax (VAT) and the taxable profits on casinos is allocated to old-age benefits; another portion of the VAT is allocated to disability benefits.)